tgum/tgum.github.io/pages/markdown_guide.md

 		the language, enter the code and put three backsticks at the end
 	```

-	[to make a link put the name of the link in curly brackets
+	[To make a link put the name of the link in curly brackets
-	and then put the URL in parentese](https://like.that)
+	and then put the URL in parentheses.](https://like.that)

 	- to
 	- make an
-	- unorded list
+	- unordered list
 	- use - at the
 	- start of each item
 	1. for ordered
 	1. lists use
 	1. 1.

-	~~to make strikethoughs put ~~ around your text~~
+	~~To make strikethoughs put ~~ around your text.~~

-	![to put images in markdown is verry similar to links exept that
+	![To put images in Markdown is very similar to links except that
-	you pt a ! at the begging and instead of a wesite URL you indicate
+	you put a ! at the beginning and instead of a website URL you indicate
 	the path to the image](/image/myImage.jpg)

-	and finaly <em>you</em> can emdedd <strong>HTML</strong> in markdown
+	and finaly <em>you</em> can embedd <strong>HTML</strong> in Markdown.
 ```